muratk5n/thirdwave/en/README.md

 ---

-Some think relating to minorities should be like interacting with alien species..
+Some think relating to any minority should be like interacting with aliens..
 They like to play *Dances with Wolves* with "foreign cultures", so they try create foreigners from Wakanda, "African Americans" in their own countries, not humans just like them who happens to be a visually different.
 They want cultural ghettos they